Tony Gwynn: 1984–1986

 In his first full season in 1984, San Diego won their first NL West title.
 Gwynn was elected to start in his first All-Star Game, and he won his first batting title with a .351 average along with 71 RBIs, and 33 stolen bases; he had only 23 strikeouts in 606 at-bats.
 He finished third in the balloting for the National League MVP behind Chicago Cubs winner Ryne Sandberg and runner-up Keith Hernandez of the New York Mets.
-He had 213 hits, breaking the Padres record of 194 set by Richards in 1980.
+He had 213 hits, breaking the Padres record of 194 set by Gene Richards in 1980.
 Gwynn hit second in the Padres batting order behind Alan Wiggins, and benefited from the higher number of fastballs opposing pitchers threw in response to the speedy leadoff hitter (70 SB) being on base.
 Wiggins' speed also disrupted the defense and opened up holes that Gwynn was able to exploit for hits.
 He hit above .400 when Wiggins was on base ahead of him.
 "Anybody can hit a fastball", said Gwynn.
 The duo was one of the biggest reasons behind San Diego's success.
 They could score fast with Wiggins getting on first, stealing second, and Gwynn singling him home.
-Gwynn batted .410 with runners in scoring position, and Manager Dick Williams said his records indicated that Gwynn had the best "RBI percentage" on the team.
+Gwynn batted .410 with runners in scoring position, and manager Dick Williams said his records indicated that Gwynn had the best "RBI percentage" on the team.

 In the playoffs, the Padres won the first NL pennant in its team history, defeating the Cubs in the National League Championship Series (NLCS) before losing the World Series to the Detroit Tigers.
 Gwynn batted .368 in the NLCS, and his one-out single in the bottom of the ninth in Game 4 set up Steve Garvey's game-winning homer.
-Gwynn hit .263 (5-for-19) in the World Series, and flew out to Tigers left fielder Larry Herndon for the final out of the fall classic.
+Gwynn hit .263 (5-for-19) in the World Series, and flied out to Tigers left fielder Larry Herndon for the final out of the fall classic.
 During the offseason, Gwynn took less money to stay in San Diego by signing a six-year, $4.6 million contract with the Padres.
 Still, his new salary of more than $500,000 salary for 1985 represented a sizable raise over the $180,000 he would have received, or the $100,000 he had received in 1984.